petermarigold/filestapler/README.md

 There are many possible variations on what further functionality it could have.

+The project is intended for use on either Windows or Mac operating systems.

 ## EDIT: after several days of preparing to launch on Github I have discovered that the files are too big.
 Please download from here:
 https://www.dropbox.com/s/o0sqfon7xd7606s/file%20stapler.zip?dl=0